StreamAMG/playback-documentation-portal/docs/External-Entitlements.md

 #### 2. JWT Token Structure

-Ensure your JWT contains the configured entitlement claims:
+Ensure your JWT contains the configured entitlement claims, in this instance you can see "premium" and "subscriber" are the enriched entitlements for your customers.

 ```json
 {